Python-PyQt/PyQt6-Docs/descriptions/QtCore/QThread-c.rst

 You can stop the thread by calling :sip:ref:`~PyQt6.QtCore.QThread.exit` or :sip:ref:`~PyQt6.QtCore.QThread.quit`.
 In extreme cases, you may want to forcibly :sip:ref:`~PyQt6.QtCore.QThread.terminate` an executing thread.
 However, doing so is dangerous and discouraged.
 Please read the documentation for :sip:ref:`~PyQt6.QtCore.QThread.terminate` and :sip:ref:`~PyQt6.QtCore.QThread.setTerminationEnabled` for detailed information.

-From Qt 4.8 onwards, it is possible to deallocate objects that live in a thread that has just ended, by connecting the :sip:ref:`~PyQt6.QtCore.QThread.finished` signal to :sip:ref:`~PyQt6.QtCore.QObject.deleteLater`.
+You often want to deallocate objects that live in a thread when a thread ends.
+To do this, connect the :sip:ref:`~PyQt6.QtCore.QThread.finished` signal to :sip:ref:`~PyQt6.QtCore.QObject.deleteLater`.

 Use :sip:ref:`~PyQt6.QtCore.QThread.wait` to block the calling thread, until the other thread has finished execution (or until a specified time has passed).

 :sip:ref:`~PyQt6.QtCore.QThread` also provides static, platform independent sleep functions: :sip:ref:`~PyQt6.QtCore.QThread.sleep`, :sip:ref:`~PyQt6.QtCore.QThread.msleep`, and :sip:ref:`~PyQt6.QtCore.QThread.usleep` allow full second, millisecond, and microsecond resolution respectively.
-These functions were made public in Qt 5.0.

 **Note:** :sip:ref:`~PyQt6.QtCore.QThread.wait` and the :sip:ref:`~PyQt6.QtCore.QThread.sleep` functions should be unnecessary in general, since Qt is an event-driven framework.
 Instead of :sip:ref:`~PyQt6.QtCore.QThread.wait`, consider listening for the :sip:ref:`~PyQt6.QtCore.QThread.finished` signal.
 Instead of the :sip:ref:`~PyQt6.QtCore.QThread.sleep` functions, consider using :sip:ref:`~PyQt6.QtCore.QTimer`.